adrianobono/products-shop-app/README.md

 4) Created initial folder structure using Feature-based pattern;

 5) Started inital documentation using this README.md file and added a checklist of requirements;

+6) Added sass library and commited and merge actual branch to master